-Edge-run underlay is used when the column stitch gets a little wider and needs more of a foundation, ranging from 2.5mm-3.5mm.
+Edge-run underlay is used when the column stitch gets a little wider and needs more foundation, ranging from 2.5mm-3.5mm.
 This type of underlay provides the break wall effect we covered earlier.

 Zigzags and double-zigzags are generally used along with an edge-run underlay.
 These are used when applying underlay to a column width of 4mm and up.
 Because the column is wider, it leaves an area between the column stitches that has no foundation.
-If there is no zigzag securing the empty space, the column stitch will experience too much pull (for a previous blog post explaining push & pull compensation, click here).
-It is important to note that it does matter in which order the two underlay types are laid down.
-The zigzag need to go down first to secure the fabric and the edge run is placed.
-If you do the opposite, the zigzag will pull in the edge run and it will no longer serve its purpose of being a specifically placed “break wall”.
+If there is no zigzag securing the empty space, the column stitch will experience too much pull.

-Fill-stitch underlay is a running stitch that runs back and forth in an opposite direction of the fill stitch being placed on top.
-This underlay type secures the area in which the full stitch is being placed.
-Placing it in the opposite direction helps to reduce the amount of pull in the design.
+Fill-stitch underlay is a running stitch that runs back and forth in the opposite direction of the fill stitch being placed on top.
+This underlay type secures the area in which the full stitch is being placed, and placing it in the opposite direction helps to reduce the amount of pull in the design.

-If a filled object is not being outlined with a satin stitch and is left as an open edge, then using a combination of fill-stitch and an edge run underlay will help both secure the foundation of the fill and will also promote clean lines around the edges of the fill.
+Suppose a filled object is not being outlined with a satin stitch and is left as an open edge.
+In that case, using a combination of fill-stitch and an edge run underlay will help secure the foundation of the fill and promote clean lines around the edges of the fill.

 Using Underlay Techniques for Quick Fixes